 Committee on Ministry—Cathy is still recruiting another member and has an interested candidate.

-Mary made a motion to approve the candidate as for the Committee on Ministry.
+Mary made a motion to approve the identified candidate for the Committee on Ministry conditioned on the candidate accepting the positon.

-Peter seconded the motion.
+Pete seconded the motion.

 All in favor with none opposing.

-Strategy Management—Have met as a team and have decided that the Chair of the SMT and the President and Thom would have control of the spreadsheet wo play around with for developing the 10 year strategic plan.
+Strategy Management Team—The Team decided that its Chair, the Board President, and the Minister would take charge of the Ten-Year Budget Forecast Model spreadsheet developed by Laurence for use with the strategic plan.
 Pete has agreed to Chair Strategy Management Team next year, as Mary will be Chairing the Stewardship Team.

 Stewardship Team—The Stewardship Team will consist of Mary Hulett, Chair, Carol Parker, Dorothy Hammett, Becky Waibel, Andrew Hennessy-Strauss and Thom Belote.